bseltz-cohesity/scripts/powershell/isilonCFTtest/README.md

 The performance test is performed in three phases:

-1) An initial snapshot is created
+* An initial snapshot is created
-2) Wait some length of time (usually 24 hours) to allow changed files to accumulate on the file system, then create a second snapshot, and create a change file tracking job between the two snapshots
+* Wait some length of time (usually 24 hours) to allow changed files to accumulate on the file system, then create a second snapshot, and create a change file tracking job between the two snapshots
-3) Wait for the change file tracking job to complete, and report how long the job took to complete
+* Wait for the change file tracking job to complete, and report job duration

 The script has -phase1 -phase2 and -phase3 parameters for each of these phases.